Rillwz/Rillwz/README.md

 ## Hi Folks 👋

-My Name Yusril Ihsanul Alim and I'm a Self-Taught Developer. <br>
+My Name Yusril Ihsanul Alim and I'm a Self-Taught Software Developer. <br>
 I'm from Indonesia, living in Sampang and currently working on paper.

 ## Blog & Website